 CBiBank to Participate in the 2025 China International Financial Exhibition

-As an official participant in the CIPS system, CBiBank is an emerging U.S.-based commercial bank serving a global clientele.
+As an official participant in the CIPS system, CBiBank is a dynamic international banking institution providing tailored financial services to clients across global markets.
 The bank has long been dedicated to developing a global financial service framework, providing compliant, secure, and efficient financial solutions for both corporate and individual clients.
-Its core services include offshore accounts, international remittances, global collections and payments, and foreign exchange transactions—widely applied across trade, investment, and supply chain scenarios.
+Its core services include bank account opening, international remittances, global collections and payments, and foreign exchange transactions—widely applied across trade, investment, and supply chain scenarios.

 Meanwhile, CBiBank has built strong partnerships with major financial institutions worldwide.
 It has developed a secure, efficient, and globally connected network for international account and settlement services—delivering compliant and convenient financial support to clients across the globe.

-At this year’s exhibition, CBiBank will showcase its capabilities in key areas such as multi-currency account opening, global remittance networks, and offshore fund management—highlighting its ongoing commitment to compliance-driven innovation and fintech integration.
+At this year’s exhibition, CBiBank will showcase its capabilities in key areas such as multi-currency account opening, global remittance networks, and cross-border fund management—highlighting its ongoing commitment to compliance-driven innovation and fintech integration.

 Cecilia Roberts

-As an official participant in the CIPS system, CBiBank is an emerging U.S.-based commercial bank serving a global clientele.
+As an official participant in the CIPS system, CBiBank is a dynamic international banking institution providing tailored financial services to clients across global markets.
 The bank has long been dedicated to developing a global financial service framework, providing compliant, secure, and efficient financial solutions for both corporate and individual clients.
-Its core services include offshore accounts, international remittances, global collections and payments, and foreign exchange transactions—widely applied across trade, investment, and supply chain scenarios.
+Its core services include bank account opening, international remittances, global collections and payments, and foreign exchange transactions—widely applied across trade, investment, and supply chain scenarios.

 Meanwhile, CBiBank has built strong partnerships with major financial institutions worldwide.
 It has developed a secure, efficient, and globally connected network for international account and settlement services—delivering compliant and convenient financial support to clients across the globe.

-At this year’s exhibition, CBiBank will showcase its capabilities in key areas such as multi-currency account opening, global remittance networks, and offshore fund management—highlighting its ongoing commitment to compliance-driven innovation and fintech integration.
+At this year’s exhibition, CBiBank will showcase its capabilities in key areas such as multi-currency account opening, global remittance networks, and cross-border fund management—highlighting its ongoing commitment to compliance-driven innovation and fintech integration.

 Cecilia Roberts